gustavorabello/labmfa/content/pages/about.rst

 Training and Human Resources
 ============================

-LabMFA provides training opportunities for researchers and students at all levels, from undergraduate programs to postgraduate studies.
+**LabMFA** provides training opportunities for researchers and students at all levels, from undergraduate programs to postgraduate studies.
 The laboratory fosters collaboration with experts from other universities in Brazil and abroad, ensuring a diverse and dynamic research environment.

-LabMFA also has a tradition of receiving recently graduated doctors and, mainly, professors from other universities, including those from abroad.
+**LabMFA** also has a tradition of receiving recently graduated doctors and, mainly, professors from other universities, including those from abroad.
 In order to develop scientific and technological cooperation projects, formal and informal agreements are maintained with renowned institutions in the country and abroad.
-In the last decade, scientific cooperation agreements were signed in the areas of fluid mechanics and aerodynamics involving LABMFA and two renowned English universities, Imperial College and the University of Bristol, in addition to an informal cooperation with Yokohama National University, in Japan.
-In the area of Wind Energy, a technological cooperation program between LABMFA and the CDG – Carl Duisberg Gesellschaft e.V., a German Foundation linked to the German Ministry of Economic Cooperation and Development, ended recently.
-More recently, LAbMFA has established a cooperation with the Petroleum Engineering Laboratory at the University of Tulsa, OK, USA, in the area of two-phase flow in pipelines.
+In the last decade, scientific cooperation agreements were signed in the areas of fluid mechanics and aerodynamics involving **LABMFA** and two renowned English universities, Imperial College and the University of Bristol, in addition to an informal cooperation with Yokohama National University, in Japan.
+In the area of Wind Energy, a technological cooperation program between **LABMFA** and the **CDG – Carl Duisberg Gesellschaft e.V.**, a German Foundation linked to the German Ministry of Economic Cooperation and Development, ended recently.
+More recently, **LAbMFA** has established a cooperation with the Petroleum Engineering Laboratory at the University of Tulsa, OK, USA, in the area of two-phase flow in pipelines.